 Activation and action of T-cells

 T-cells (T-lymphocytes) are another type of white blood cell involved in the immune response.
-The nucleus takes up most of the space inside the cell, and it has receptors on it’s surface.
-These receptors binds to a specific complementary antigen, so there are many different T-cells each with a different receptor.
-If the complementary antigen (presented by an antigen-presenting cell) binds to the receptor, the T-cell becomes activated by clonal selection (i.e. the specific T-cell which needs to be cloned is selected).
-The next process is clonal expansion – the T-cell divides by mitosis and differentiates into the following:
+The nucleus takes up most of the space inside the cell, and they has receptors on their cell-surface membrane.
+These receptors binds to a specific complementary antigen found on antigen-presenting cells.
+The first type of T-cell to be involved are T helper cells.
+If the specific complementary antigen (presented by an antigen-presenting cell) binds to the receptor, the specific T helper cell becomes activated.
+It divides by mitosis and the clones differentiate into the following:

-- T helper cells: release signalling molecules called cytokines which activate T killer cells, B-cells, and phagocytes.
+- Active T helper cells: release signalling molecules called cytokines which activate cytotoxic T cells (also called T killer cells), activate phagocytes, and stimulate clonal selection of B-cells (see below).

-- T memory cells: remain in the blood ready for when the pathogen is encountered again (see future article).
+- T memory cells: remain in the body ready for the secondary immune response (see this article).

 Activation and action of B-cells

-B-cells (B-lymphocytes) look quite similar to T-cells, but have antibodies on their surface rather than receptors.
-The antibodies are specific to a single antigen and can bind to form an antigen-antibody complex.
+B-cells (B-lymphocytes) look quite similar to T-cells, but have antibodies on their cell-surface membrane rather than receptors.
+The antibodies are complementary to a specific antigen and can bind to form an antigen-antibody complex.
 We will look at the structure of antibodies in another article.

-When the complementary antigen binds to the antibodies, the specific B-cell becomes activated (clonal selection).
-The cytokines released from the T helper cells are also needed for activation.
-The B-cells divides by mitosis and differentiates into:
+When the complementary antigen on the pathogen binds to the antibodies on a B-cell, the specific B-cell becomes activated (this is called clonal selection).
+The cytokines released from the active T helper cells are also needed for activation.
+The B-cells divides by mitosis (this is called clonal expansion) and the clones differentiate into:

-- Plasma cells (B effector cells): produce and secrete monoclonal antibodies which are complementary to the foreign antigen.
+- Plasma cells: produce and secrete monoclonal antibodies which are complementary to the foreign antigen.

-- B memory cells: remain in the blood for future immunity (see future article).
+- B memory cells: remain in the body for future immunity (see this article).

 Summary